ubirch/ubirch-client-go/README.md

 It is also possible to pass an absolute path instead of `$(pwd)`.

-If the */data* path is not used for either configuration file, nor TLS cert files, the `-v $(pwd):/data` parameter can be omitted.
+If the */data* path is not used for either configuration file, SQLite DB, nor TLS cert files, the `-v $(pwd):/data` parameter can be omitted.

 ## Interface Description